-The commission may specify that certain units of competency provided by registered training organisations accredited by the Australian Skills Quality Authority or the Victorian Registration and Qualifications Authority are required for safety reasons by persons undertaking certain prescribed activities.
+These requirements are intended to ensure scheme participants meet minimum safety training requirements when undertaking certain prescribed activities.
+These training units are provided by registered training organisations (RTOs) accredited by the Australian Skills Quality Authority or the Victorian Registration and Qualifications Authority.